Leonard Bernstein: 1918–1935: Early life and family

-In Leonard's early youth, his only exposure to music was the household radio and music on Friday nights at Congregation Mishkan Tefila in Roxbury, Massachusetts.
-When Leonard was ten years old, Samuel's sister Clara deposited her upright piano at her brother's house.
-Bernstein began teaching himself piano and music theory and was soon clamoring for lessons.
-He had a variety of piano teachers in his youth, including Helen Coates, who later became his secretary.
-In the summers, the Bernstein family would go to their vacation home in Sharon, Massachusetts, where young Leonard conscripted all the neighborhood children to put on shows ranging from Bizet's Carmen to Gilbert and Sullivan's The Pirates of Penzance.
-He would often play entire operas or Beethoven symphonies with his younger sister Shirley.
-Leonard's youngest sibling, Burton, was born in 1932, thirteen years after Leonard.
-Despite the large span in age, the three siblings remained close their entire lives.
+In Leonard's early years, his main exposure to music was on Friday nights at Congregation Mishkan Tefila, in the Roxbury neighborhood of Boston.
+When Bernstein was 10 years old, his Aunt Clara, Samuel's sister, deposited her upright piano at their house.
+Young Bernstein asked for lessons and subsequently studied with a variety of piano teachers, including Helen Coates, who would later become his secretary.
+In the summers, the Bernstein family would retreat to their vacation home in Sharon, Massachusetts, where Leonard conscripted all the neighborhood children to put on shows, ranging from Bizet's Carmen to Gilbert and Sullivan's H.M.S.
+Pinafore.
+He and his two younger siblings, Shirley and Burton, remained close their entire lives.

-Sam was initially opposed to young Leonard's interest in music and attempted to discourage his son's interest by refusing to pay for his piano lessons.
-Leonard then took to giving lessons to young people in his neighborhood.
-One of his students, Sid Ramin, became Bernstein's most frequent orchestrator and lifelong beloved friend.
+Samuel initially opposed Leonard's interest in music and attempted to discourage it by refusing to pay for his son's piano lessons.
+So, Leonard took to giving lessons to young people in his neighborhood.
+One of his students, Sid Ramin, would become a beloved lifelong friend and Bernstein's orchestrator (along with Irwin Kostal) for West Side Story.

-Sam took his son to orchestral concerts in his teenage years and eventually supported his music education.
-In May 1932, Leonard attended his first orchestral concert with the Boston Pops Orchestra conducted by Arthur Fiedler.
-Bernstein recalled, "To me, in those days, the Pops was heaven itself ...
-I thought ... it was the supreme achievement of the human race."
-It was at this concert that Bernstein first heard Ravel's Boléro, which made a tremendous impression on him.
+Eventually, Samuel came around, taking his son to orchestral concerts in his teenage years and ultimately supporting his music studies, as well.
+In May 1932, Leonard attended his first orchestral concert with the Boston Pops, conducted by Arthur Fiedler.
+There, Bernstein first heard Ravel's Boléro, which impressed him greatly.

-Another strong musical influence was George Gershwin.
-Bernstein was a counselor at a summer camp when news came over the radio of Gershwin's death.
-In the mess hall, a shaken Bernstein demanded a moment of silence, and then played Gershwin's second Prelude as a memorial.
+On March 30, 1932, Bernstein played Brahms's Rhapsody in G minor at his first public piano performance in Susan Williams's studio recital at the New England Conservatory of Music.
+Two years later, he made his debut as a soloist with an orchestra, playing Grieg's Piano Concerto in A minor with the Boston Public School Orchestra.

-On March 30, 1932, Bernstein played Brahms's Rhapsody in G minor at his first public piano performance in Susan Williams's studio recital at the New England Conservatory.
-Two years later, he made his solo debut with orchestra in Grieg's Piano Concerto in A minor with the Boston Public School Orchestra.
+Among his strong musical influences was George Gershwin.
+When news came of Gershwin's death, in July 1937, Bernstein, then a music counselor at a summer camp, interrupted lunch in the mess hall and played Gershwin's second Prelude as a memorial.